Fundamentals

 What an aspect pattern actually is

 You can see patterns visually in a chart wheel.
-Triangles, squares, kites, and hexagrams are the most common shapes.
-Most chart software highlights them, but knowing which pattern you are looking at is what makes the software useful.
-The scanner linked from this page labels every pattern it finds and sends you to the relevant learn page.
+Triangles, squares, kites, and hexagrams are common shapes.
+Software coverage varies by orb settings and included bodies, so the scanner linked from this page labels the supported patterns it finds and sends you to the relevant learn page.

 The three tiers of patterns and why the tiering matters

 Tier 2 patterns are less universal but still widely discussed: Grand Sextile, Cradle, Minor Grand Trine, Boomerang, and Thor's Hammer.
 They appear in advanced references and specialty software.
-When one shows up in a chart it usually carries real interpretive weight despite not making the universal list.
+When one shows up in a chart, inspect it in context rather than assuming it outranks the rest of the chart.

 Tier 3 patterns are niche and rarely referenced outside of specific schools: Rosetta, Grand Quintile, Hele, Hard Rectangle, Castle.
-This guide focuses on Tier 1 and Tier 2 because those are the patterns that affect chart reading in day-to-day practice.
+This guide focuses on Tier 1 and Tier 2 because those are the patterns most users are likely to encounter first.
 Tier 3 is a specialty domain best approached after the first two tiers are comfortable.

 Orb settings: what counts as a valid pattern